bgeneto/covid-19/README.md

-# covid19scraper
+# covid-19
-This python 3 script scrapes the web for coronavirus (covid-19) data and process it in order to outpup .png graphics files or .dat data files that can be easily used to plot using external ploting softwares like gnuplot.
+This project consists of only a single python 3 file that scrapes the web for coronavirus (covid-19) data and process it in order to outpup .png graphics files or .dat data files that can be used by several ploting softwares, like gnuplot, for example.

 ## Installing